slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 ML Model=Run.Model
 ```

-Thus, you can pass in paths to classes as well as objects, with various [syntax semantics for quickly specifying arguments](#Syntax).
+Thus, paths can be classes or objects.
+Later, we'll see [how to instantiate them with custom arguments](#syntax).

 ### Acceleration